karimelmel/karimelmel.github.io/_posts/2020-12-09-ssm-attack-and-defense-strategies.markdown

 ![](/image/ssmdocct.png)

-Any PowerShell documents executed through Systems Manager Run or Sessions will be logged by PowerShell,[Microsoft has written a great guide for PS logging](https://devblogs.microsoft.com/powershell/powershell-the-blue-team/).
-Common techniques for detecting exploitation through PowerShell will apply from here.
+Any PowerShell documents executed through Systems Manager Run or Sessions will be logged by PowerShell.
+[Microsoft has written a great guide for PS logging](https://devblogs.microsoft.com/powershell/powershell-the-blue-team/) and common techniques for detecting exploitation through PowerShell will apply from here.

 You will have also have additional visibility through the following mechanisms:
 - CloudTrail event names: SendCommand and StartSession